MencyX/Dietary-fiber-chemical-structure-determined-gut-microbiota-dynamics/README.md

 Combining data in unweighted_unifrac.csv and code in unweighted_unifrac.R can obtain Figure 4C
 ###### Weighted_unifrac距离PCoA图
 Combining data in weighted_unifrac.csv and code in weighted_unifrac.R can obtain Figure S3D
+###### 动态时间规整图
+Combining data in Dynamic time warping.txt and code in Dynamic time warping.py can obtain the data of Figure 2K & Figure 2L